e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 -----------------------------------------
 # Updating Hyperspace

 Change directories to the Hyperspace repository found in your `$GOPATH/src` folder.
-The compiled binaries are stored in the `$GOPATH/bin` folder.
+The compiled binaries are stored in the `$GOPATH/bin` folder
 ```
 cd ; cd go/src/github.com/HyperspaceApp/Hyperspace/
 ```